sajibsrs/notes-on-dsa/efficiency/big-o-notation.md

 An algorithm that increases one step each time the data is doubled is O(log N) in term of Big O.

-> Logarithm is the inverse function to exponentiation and we are using binary logarithm here.
+> Logarithm is the inverse function to exponentiation.

-$log{_2}{8}$ = 3
+log<sub>2</sub> 8 = 3

 As we are working with binary logarithm, the base is 2.
 The above statement means.
 How many time we have to multiply 2 (base is 2) to itself in order to get 8.
 The answer is 3.

-So, if we have an array of 8 items, the worst case scenario to find an item will be 3.
+So, if we have an array of 8 items, the worst case scenario to find an item will be `2 x 2 x 2 = 8`.
+It will be 3 steps as we had to multiply 2 to itself 3 times.

 ## Summery
 ### Different Big O time complexities